10 Handy WordPress Plugins For Improving Your Workflow

 Each new piece of content requires keyword research and on-page optimization if you want the best chance of ranking highly in Search Engine Results Pages (SERPs), and Yoast SEO makes this process quick and simple.
 It enables you to add keywords to your posts and pages, optimize important elements such as your permalink and meta description, and more.
 Plus, it will show you how well your content is currently optimized, and identify precisely where you can make improvements.

-For sites that publish regular content, or aren’t showing up in Google results for relevant keywords, Yoast SEO is an essential plugin.
+For sites that publish regular content or aren’t showing up on search engines for relevant keywords, Yoast SEO is an essential plugin.
 It can help bring more traffic to your site, and along the way will streamline the SEO and content creation parts of your workflow.

 - Enables you to add focus keywords to your posts and pages.